-Because Elafonisi is somewhat remote — the town of Chania is at least an hour and a half or more by car — you might want to stay overnight.
+Because Elafonisi is somewhat remote, the town of Chania is at least an hour and a half or more by car, so you might want to stay overnight.
 After the last crowds from the tour buses leave, it's actually a rather quiet place, ideal for a family vacation.

-The awkwardly named Elafonisi Resort by the Kalomirakis Family, caters well for family groups with rooms above their taverna and in several other buildings scattered around an olive grove and among their citrus trees.
+The Elafonisi Resort by the Kalomirakis Family caters well for family groups.
+It has rooms above their taverna and in several other buildings scattered around an olive grove and among their citrus trees.
 The rooms have kitchenettes and air conditioning.

 When to Go

 It's a beautiful beach, but it's often crowded.
-The beach is exposed to strong winds in the spring, so if you go early — April and May — the wind blown sand can be unpleasant.
+The beach is exposed to strong winds in the spring, so if you go early in April and May, the windblown sand can be unpleasant.
 During the height of the summer season, the beach is crowded until the day trippers and coach tours leave.
 The ideal time is the early autumn.
-In September and October both the weather and the waters of the lagoon are likely to be gentle and warm.
-Exploring the nature reserve on the island is still possible in November, but you may have to wade through cold, knee deep water to get there.
+In September and October, both the weather and the waters of the lagoon are likely to be gentle and warm.
+Exploring the nature reserve on the island is still possible in November, but you may have to wade through cold, knee-deep water to get there.

 How to Get There

 - By Car: The routes from Crete's bigger towns on the north coast are narrow and winding.
 They alternate between mountain roads beside some of Crete's scenic gorges and gentler stretches through olive groves.
-In some places there are no safety barriers.
+In some places, there are no safety barriers.
 If you have a head for heights, don't mind blind hairpin turns, and are willing to take the time (90 minutes to two hours from Chania), the roads over Crete's central mountain ridge to the beaches on the southwest coast are incredibly scenic.
-But if you do go by car, either stay overnight or leave when there is no chance of darkness falling.
+But if you do go by car, either stay overnight or leave well before sunset.
 These are not roads you want to tackle at night.

 - By Bus: Supraregional public buses serve Elafonisi and other West Cretan villages from Chania.
-You can find the time-table for Elafonisi here during the high season, when buses are running.
-If no buses are are running, nothing will appear among the various complicated timetables — so there's little use searching out of season.
+You can find the timetable for Elafonisi buses at Reythmons official website.
+Keep in mind that the buses only run during the high season.
+If it's the off-season nothing will appear among the variously complicated timetables.
+So there's little use searching out of season.

 - By Coach Tour: Several companies run frequent coach tours of the western villages that include Elafonisi along with other sightseeing spots.
 Organized tours from Chania or Rethymno are operated by Elafonissos Travel and Odeon Travel.

-- By Boat: Boats from Paleochora, along the coast to the east, run beach excursions, leaving at about 10 a.m. and departing Elafonisi at about 4 p.m.
-Because the waters around Elafonisi are shallow, boats will drop you off at a landing stage, about a 10 minute walk from Elafonisi beach itself.
-Like a lot of travel suppliers on Greek Islands, the boatmen of Paleochora are mostly independent businessmen and schedules tend to be informal and changeable.
+- By Boat: Boats from Paleochora and along the coast to the east run beach excursions.
+They leave around 10 a.m. and depart from Elafonisi at about 4 p.m.
+Because the waters around Elafonisi are shallow, boats will drop you off at a landing stage, about a 10-minute walk from Elafonisi beach itself.
+Like a lot of travel suppliers on the Greek Islands, the boatmen of Paleochora are mostly independent businessmen and schedules tend to be informal and changeable.
 The best way to arrange a boat trip is through one of the travel agencies in the bigger towns of Western Crete.
 Paleochora, by the way, is the only place with boat excursions of Elafonisi.
 Since Paleochora is pretty much as hard to reach as Elafonisi itself, these boat trips are only worthwhile if you happen to be staying nearby.